JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 ### AbstractMatrices do not cut it

 Notably, while `AbstractMatrix`s are often used to represent collections of vector-valued inputs, they do _not_ immediately satisfy these properties as it is unclear whether a matrix of size `P x Q` represents a collection of `P` `Q`-dimensional inputs (each row is an input), or `Q` `P`-dimensional inputs (each column is an input).

+Moreover, they occassionally add some aesthetic inconvenience.
+For example, a collection of `Real`-valued inputs which might be straightforwardly represented as an `AbstractVector{<:Real}`, must be reshaped into a matrix.

 #### Resolution 1: Specify a convention